NL0125/NL_BlueStamp_Portfolio/index.md

 To complete the project, I must design where this circuit goes on a jacket/carbon fiber sheet, then actually obtain and cut out the carbon fiber, and then attach the various parts onto the carbon fiber vest and belt.

 Some challenges I faced during the first milestone were a faulty breadboard that required lots of debugging to discover, alongside compatability issues between my chromebook and the pro micro board.
-These connectivity issues were solved when I used my Windows laptop and the offline arduino IDE rather than chromebook and arduino cloud IDE.
+These connectivity issues were solved when I used my Windows laptop and the offline Arduino IDE rather than chromebook and Arduino Cloud IDE.

+For the second circuit created, the vibration motor to provide tactile rather than audible feedback was not working very well, most likely due to bad soldered connections.
+After testing if the motor worked and resoldering some joints for better connectivity, the motor worked.
+However, the strength of the motor wasn't enough to get the wearer's attention, so I moved on to CADing circuit boxes for the two components I made and ordering materials.
+Afterwards, I found out my vibration motor circuit had a code issue and made the period at which the motor vibrates longer than the period the buzzer would take to beep (I recycled buzzer code for motor code).
+It turns out that I was right, so now the motor both works consistently and produces enough of a vibration to be felt through cloth (the earlier period for the buzzer wasn't long enough for the motor to get spinning if the distance was past a certain point because of the added delay).

 # First Milestone Images
 First sensor circuit iteration (Breadboard didn't work)